 In this Article

-Pregnancy is marked by numerous changes to the body of a woman.
-On one hand, many changes that happen within the body might not be felt.
-On the other hand, there are visible changes which alter our daily lifestyle during pregnancy.
+Pregnancy is marked by numerous changes in the body of a woman.
+On the one hand, many changes that happen within the body may not be felt.
+On the other hand, there are visible changes which alter a woman’s daily lifestyle during pregnancy.
 Excessive sweating is one such physical change that a pregnant woman is most likely to experience.

-Sweating, just like mood swings, swollen chests and extreme fatigue is a symptom of pregnancy.
-To have sweaty hands and feet during pregnancy are common as a frequent change in hormone levels and secretion of new hormones can cause those hot flashes.
+Sweating, just like mood swings, swollen breasts and extreme fatigue is a symptom of pregnancy.
+To have sweaty hands and feet during pregnancy is common, as frequent changes in hormone levels and the secretion of new hormones can cause hot flashes.

-Pregnant woman experience heightened sweating during the course of pregnancy.
-The rate of sweating is particularly high during the night time.
-Here are the causes that lead to excessive sweating among women.
+Pregnant women experience excessive sweating during the course of pregnancy.
+The rate of perspiration is particularly high at night.
+Here are the causes that lead to excessive sweating among pregnant women.

-- Medications: Taking medication for fever, nausea or anti-depressants can cause variations in the body temperature and result in sweating, especially during the night.
-The release of sweat can also be caused by side-effect from these medicines.
+- Medications: Taking medication for fever, nausea, and depression can cause variations in body temperature and result in sweating, especially during the night.
+The release of sweat can also be a side-effect of these medicines.

 - Performing Activities That Cause Stress: Activities that involve a lot of movement like exercising can result in excessive sweating.

-- Infection and Illness: Another cause of sweating during pregnancy can be an infection or illness that the pregnant woman is suffering from.
-Hodgkin’s lymphoma is a type of cancer which develops during pregnancy in the area of the lymphatic system.
+- Infection and Illness: Another cause of sweating during pregnancy can be an infection or illness.
+Hodgkin’s lymphoma is a type of cancer which develops during pregnancy in the lymphatic system.

-- Changes in Thyroid Gland: Pregnancy can lead to hypothyroidism.
+- Changes in Thyroid Gland: The changing hormones in a pregnant woman’s body can increase the thyroid hormone levels.
 This condition can be a cause of excessive sweating.

-- Consumption of Spicy Food and Caffeine: Food items which contain spice, caffeine or excess sugar are bound to increase the body temperature by generating more heat.
-These foods increase the metabolism rate of the body and lead to excessive sweating.
+- Consumption of Spicy Food and Caffeine: Food items that contain spices, caffeine or excess sugar are bound to increase the body temperature by generating more heat.
+These foods increase the metabolic rate of the body and cause excessive sweating.

-While there is no cure for sweating, the following are tips which you can reduce its impact and feel better:
+While there is no cure for sweating, here are some tips which can help you reduce its impact and make you feel better:

-- Avoid putting on too much clothing.
-Wear light-coloured clothes which are made of light, soft material.
+- Avoid putting on too many layers of clothing.
+Wear light-coloured clothes which are made of soft material.
 Ensure that the material of your clothing allows breathability and does not trap heat.

-- Apply talcum powder on your body, especially that areas that are prone to friction.
+- Apply talcum powder on your body, especially in areas that are prone to friction.
 Talcum powder will absorb sweat.

-- Keep away from direct sunlight during the daytime, especially during the summer season.
+- Keep away from direct sunlight during the day, especially during the summer season.
 Spending time in air-conditioning will keep your body cool and reduce sweating.

-- Sleep on a bath towel or line up extra layers of bed-sheets on your bed.
-This will help absorb extra sweat and keep you dry.
+- Sleep on a bath towel or pile up extra layers of bed-sheets on your bed.
+This will help absorb extra the sweat and keep you dry.

-- Avoid eating spicy food and drinking hot beverages as they will trigger your sweat reflex.
-Consuming alcohol, caffeinated drinks, eating chocolates or sweets should be avoided.
+- Avoid eating spicy food and drinking hot beverages as they can trigger your sweat reflex.
+Consuming alcohol, caffeinated drinks, and eating chocolates or sweets should be avoided.

-- Do not lock yourself.
+- Do not lock yourself inside.
 Keep the windows open to allow ventilation and fresh air.
 Fanning yourself continuously will dry the sweat.

 - Take frequent baths, especially before going to bed.

-- Drink natural, fresh fruit and vegetable juices.
-They will provide necessary nutrition and also keep you cool.
-Avoid sodas and packed juices that contain a lot of sugar.
+- Drink natural fresh fruit and vegetable juices.
+They will provide the necessary nutrition and also keep you cool.
+Avoid sodas and packed juices as they contain a lot of sugar.

 - Applying antiperspirant can also help reduce sweating.

-- Lengthy hair can add on to sweating.
-Braid your hair so that they are not all over.
+- Long hair can contribute to sweating.
+Braid your hair so that they are not all over you.

 Sweating during pregnancy is not unusual.
-It can get uncomfortable at times, but this is something which is out of your control.
-You can take necessary precautions to ensure that the sweating is minimised and you are not affected too much by it.
+It can get uncomfortable at times, but this is something that is out of your control.
+You can take the necessary precautions to ensure that the sweating is minimised and you are not affected too much by it.